Build Your Own Business Braintrust - Tuesday, April 27

 All workshops will take place at the Irish Cultural Centre of New England, 200 New Boston Drive, Canton.
 For registration/information, contact Tammi or Alison at the MSBDC at 508-673-9783 or register online at www.msbdc.org/semassand click on Event Calendar.
 Funded in part through a cooperative agreement with the U.S. Small Business Administration.

-Metro South Chamber Social Network
+NEW: Metro South Chamber Social Network

 (Exclusively for Chamber Members)